Guy1524/wine-vulkan-prefix-script/README.md

 Examples:

 Windows vulkan game:
-WINEARCH=win64 WINEPREFIX=/some/directory/path/DOOM2016 bash installvulkan.sh
+WINEARCH=win64 WINEPREFIX="/some/directory/path/DOOM2016" bash installvulkan.sh

 Game with dxvk:
-WINEARCH=win64 WINEPREFIX=/some/directory/path/tombraider DXVK=1 bash installvulkan.sh
+WINEARCH=win64 WINEPREFIX="/some/directory/path/tombraider" DXVK=1 bash installvulkan.sh

 Then launch your game as you normally would using that prefix.

+**NOTE: Don't forget to add quotation marks on the wine prefix in case your path has spaces in it.

 wine-vulkan source:
 [wine-vulkan](http://github.com/roderickc/wine-vulkan)